YatharthChauhan2362/B.Tech-Computer-Engineering/README.md

 This repository is collection of all the Study Materials and submissions done by me**YATHARTH CHAUHAN - 20DCE019** throughout MY Bachelor's Degree which consists of `Study Materials`, `Practicals`, `Assignemnts`, `Pratical Files`, `Notes`, `External Practical Files` and `Exam Answersheets`.

+# Note: To access all materials(Drive Link), You can connect me on any plateform and send request access so I can give access to you then you can get all materials(PPT & Word Files, Assignemnts, Syllabus, Practical Files & Lab Manual, Notes etc.

 This readme also consists of all the details of all the semesters and the courses.

 **B.Tech -** Computer Engineering (CE) <br>